Have you struggled with lockdown anxiety and loneliness?

 Our validation and appreciation should not come from the number of likes on Instagram or the constant interactions we need from others, but from who God has made us to be.
 To recognise that your value isn’t derived from others and the longing for someone else to complete your worth will spur you to like who you are in your God-given identity today and every day.

-You cannot escape the excuses of not working on the relationship with yourself
+You cannot escape all those excuses of not working on the relationship with yourself

 We have believed that being alone means there could be something wrong with ourselves.
 Instead of running from that moment where you find yourself alone.
 Learn to not be deterred by panic or fear and cling to bad, toxic or abusive friendships and relationships for the sake of not being alone.
 By becoming your own best friend, you will realise how to cultivate time to care for your personal growth and well-being in a well balanced way.